 Messaging Is Key to the Success of Any Outreach or Marketing Effort

-From what we see in our work with rehab centers across the US, this is currently a blue ocean of opportunity.
+From what we see in our work marketing for rehab and treatment centers across the US, this is currently a blue ocean of opportunity.
 In a recovery market where everyone is promoting the same exact treatments and messaging, this is one area that you can stand out, and where we can guarantee you there is high demand.

 So think about your current marketing strategy and see if it’s appealing to more than just an AA or 12-step oriented demographic.
 Are you missing large segments of the population that are looking for alternatives?
 Are there ways you could position yourself differently in today’s hyper-competitive market in order to stand out from your competition?